Anugithuv/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the type of the file named iamafile in /tmp a symbolic link to /bin/ls, named __ls__ copies all the HTML files from the current working directory to the parent of the working directory moves all files beginning with an uppercase letter to the directory /tmp/u
+prints the type of the file named iamafile in /tmp a symbolic link to /bin/ls, named __ls__ copies all the HTML files from the current working directory to the parent of the working directory moves all files beginning with an uppercase letter to the directory /tmp/u deletes all files in the current working directory that end with the character ~